 District Strengths: The most notable strength of the regional economy is that Helena is the state capital with a high percentage of government jobs and related jobs in services and retail.
 The government sector provides economic stability.
 Also, in many households both spouses work in government which raises median household income.
-However, the government sector will not significantly expand, and the economic effect of government reduces with distance from the capital: the District's Meagher County receives little benefit and has significant poverty.
+However, the government sector will not significantly expand, and the economic effect of government reduces with distance from the capital: for example, Meagher County receives little benefit and has significant poverty.

 District Weaknesses: A common regional economic development problem for all District counties is the lack of jobs for persons in their 20s.
-Demographic analysis shows the 20-30 year old cohort continue to leave the District to find employment and the population left behind is aging.
+Demographic analysis shows the 20-30 year old cohort continue to leave the District to find employment and the remaining population is aging.
 The prime working-age labor pool is shrinking and the dependent aged population is growing.

-District Opportunities: The most significant economic opportunities include the expansion of aerospace manufacturing with almost 100 new jobs in 2014 and the possible development of a new copper mine in Meagher County that could generate 300-400 area jobs by 2018.
+District Opportunities: The most significant economic opportunities include the expansion of the tech industry, manufacturing sector, and the possible development of a new copper mine in Meagher County that will generate 250 jobs by 2020.
 Another smaller opportunity is the development of national-brand stores in Helena that attracts consumers from the surrounding region.
 However, the new national retail development has reduced consumer demand for local stores which have been forced to close, e.g., the Helena Capitol Shopping Mall is almost completely vacant and downtown stores have recently closed in traditional retail centers.